 Like Concurrency, the Go language is able to win over Node.js in scalability.
 As such the Node.js is not regarded as suitable for large projects due to weaker parallel process.

 However, again the Goroutines prove to be a major asset for the Golang as it provides multiple threads to be performed in one go along with the parallel tasks.

 5. Dealing with the Pitfalls

-When in this case, the Node.js is a clear winner as makes use of the catch mechanism where it becomes much easier to detect where the error is.
-Moreover, many of the developers are also familiar with this process of error checking as it is more common and conventional method.
+When in this case, Node.js is a clear winner as makes use of the catch mechanism where it becomes much easier to detect where the error is.
+Moreover, many of the developers are also familiar with this process of error checking as it is a more common and conventional method.

 Now talking about Golang, it uses an explicit error checking method and the troubleshooting becomes more a complicated task.
 The program is on the run and the error codes are returned later.
 But it may be said it provides more consistency and you can get a clear application.

 Go is preferred more as the backend language and it offers high performance for developing the cocurrent applications.
 As far as Node.js is concerned, you won’t find any problems whatsoever in switching to the client-side development.

 But even if you are a fresher, who has just entered into the arena, there is enough help around in the form of a large community ready to share their experience and other resources as well.